Our most popular repeaters...

 This repeater is now functioning as the Waco area input to the D-Star gateway (FM-digital transmissions only).
 The antenna is located near Texas State Technical College (TSTC) in Waco.
 For more information, and to register to use the HOTARC Gateway, see the D-Star page.

-HOTARC's 440-band repeater is located atop the Waco water tower on Panther Way in south Waco.
-(You can easily see the shadow of the water tower in Google's satellite view!)
+HOTARC's 440-band repeater is located on a tower in north Waco.
 This repeater operates on 442.875 MHz with an input frequency offset of +5.000 MHz and a PL tone of 123 Hz.

 145.15 repeater (2015)